Are you spending enough time on your business?

-After personally coaching hundreds of people on how to grow their business, I find this recurring problem:
+After coaching many people on how to grow their business, I find this recurring issue:

-People simply are not spending enough time doing the right things… it’s no wonder their business isn’t growing.
+Many people are not spending enough time on the right actions… therefore it’s no wonder their business isn’t growing…

-But how much time should you be spending with each “discipline”?
+Yet, how much time to spend with each practice?

 1. Joyful Productivity